Employee Expenses and Job Deductions

-You can claim a depreciation deduction for a computer or cell phone that you use in your work as an employee if its use is:
+You can claim a depreciation deduction for a computer or cell phone that you use in your business if its use is:

-Which depreciation method to use.
-Equipment depreciation depends on whether you meet the more-than-50%-use test or less-than-50%-use test:
+Depreciation Methods - Equipment depreciation depends on whether you meet the more-than-50%-use test or less-than-50%-use test:

-Computer used in a home office.
-Use Form 4562, Part III, to claim the depreciation deduction for a computer you placed in service during 2012 and used only in your home office.
+For a computer used in a home office, use Form 4562, Part III, to claim the depreciation deduction for a computer you placed in service during 2019 and used only in your home office.
 Complete Form 4562, Part I, if you are claiming a section 179 deduction.

-Do not use Form 4562 to claim the depreciation deduction for a computer you placed in service before 2012 and used only in your home office, unless you are otherwise required to file Form 4562 efile it.
+Do not use Form 4562 to claim the depreciation deduction for a computer you placed in service before 2019 and used only in your home office, unless you are otherwise required to file Form 4562 efile it .
 Instead, report the depreciation directly on the appropriate form.
 But if you are otherwise required to file Form 4562, report the depreciation in Part III, line 17.

 You must keep records to prove your percentage of business and investment use.

-Membership in an organization is normally viewed as a valuable resource in accomplishing your job.
-As such, you may be able to deduct any dues or fees paid to professional organizations (such as bar associations and medical associations) and to chambers of commerce and similar organizations, if membership helps you carry out the duties of your job or grow your own business.
+Membership in an organization is normally viewed as a valuable resource in your business.
+As such, you may be able to deduct any dues or fees paid to professional organizations (such as bar associations and medical associations) and to chambers of commerce and similar organizations, if membership helps you carry out the duties of your own business.
 Applicable organizations include:

 Dues that are not deductible include dues paid to an organization whose main purpose is to: